SherG/perpetual-elm/exampleSite/content/services/commercial-real-estate.md

 Our financing options include:

-* 30-year fully amortized loans (FICO of 650 or 620 with high equity)
+* 30-year fully amortized loans (FICO of 650 or 620 plus high equity)
 * 1 year terms for fix and flips ($75,000 - $1 million) (650 minimum FICO)
 * Short-term (2-year) loans up to $2 million with no minimum FICO